Weight classes

 On-Board Unit entries

 After starting the engine, the weight that was set for the last journey is displayed.
-This may be the gross vehicle weight that is permanently saved on the On-Board Unit or a gross vehicle weight actively selected by the driver.
+This may be the Technically Permissible Maximum Laden Mass (TPMLM) that is permanently stored in the on-board unit or a Technically Permissible Maximum Laden Mass that has been actively selected by the driver.

 Please note

-• The weight class cannot be set lower than the gross vehicle weight permanently saved in the on-board unit.
+• It is not possible to set a weight class that is lower than the Technically Permissible Maximum Laden Mass that is permanently saved in the on-board unit.

-• For vehicles and vehicle combinations with a gross vehicle weight over 18 tonnes, please ensure that the correct number of axles is also set.
+• For vehicles or vehicle combinations with a Technically Permissible Maximum Laden Mass over 18 tonnes, please ensure that the correct number of axles is also set.

 Flyer